Clarifai/docs/docs/api-guide/data/create-get-update-delete.md

 sidebar_position: 2
 ---

-# Create, Get, Update, Delete
+# Add, Get, Update, Delete

 **Manage the data in your app**
 <hr />